JijaProGamer/youtube-selfbot-api/README.md

 only proxies video and API requests, don't proxy document requests (Saves bandwidth)

+# Comprehensive Tutorial and Extensive Documentation

+<a href="https://www.bloxxy.net/projects/2">Explore the documentation page</a>

 # Supporting me

 I am working over 30 hours a week on this project, all for free so I will be thankfull for any donation

 paypal: https://www.paypal.me/bloxxywashere
 patreon: https://www.patreon.com/Bloxxy213/membership

 # Requirements